Deworming cats can be difficult, but there are some at-home solutions that you can make use of.

 From using turmeric to carrots, these solutions have the potential to work well.

-With that being said, these at-home remedies can be great for preventing parasites from making your cat their new home.
+With that being said, these at-home remedies for worms in cats can be great for preventing parasites from making your cat their new home.

 Should You Deworm Cats Yourself?